teamconclude/blueprints/README.md

 Conclude only uses the ID after the colon.

 **IMPORTANT:** You don't need to know the internal user IDs when editing the JSON.
-Just fill in the username or channel name, and Conclude will add the internal IDs.
+Just fill in the username or channel name, and Conclude will add the internal IDs and always make sure they are correct.
+If Conclude cannot recognize the Slack name, the user ID will display "???".

-**TIP:** You can also change the owner, members and alert settings dynamically, based which dropdown option the user selects.
-For example, [select triggers](#select-triggers) can be used the send an alert to #management if the user submits an incident with severity set to critical.
+**TIP:** You can also change the owner, members and alert settings dynamically by using [select triggers](#select-triggers).
+For example, a trigger can be used to send an alert to #management if someone submits an incident with severity set to critical.

 #### Use the `/c blueprint set ...` Commands

-Instead of editing the JSON, it's much easier to set the owner, members or alert setting by using these Conclude commands:
+It's convenient and quick to set the owner, members and alert setting by using Conclude commands:
 - `/c blueprint set owner @patricia`
 - `/c blueprint set members #incidents`
 - `/c blueprint set alert #incidents`

-Conclude will look up the actual Slack IDs and insert them into the JSON so you don't have to.
+Conclude will insert this information into the blueprint code, so you don't need to worry about editing the JSON code.

 #### Owner Setting